nrfconnect/sdk-nrf/doc/nrf/ug_bootloader_adding.rst

 Adding a custom signature key file
 ----------------------------------

-To add a signature key file to this bootloader, set the :kconfig:`CONFIG_SB_SIGNING_KEY_FILE` option in the application's ``prj.conf`` file, in an associated Kconfig fragment, or using the command line:
+To add a signature key file to this bootloader, set the :kconfig:`CONFIG_SB_SIGNING_KEY_FILE` option in the application's :file:`prj.conf` file, in an associated Kconfig fragment, or using the command line:

 .. tabs::